 Our group’s work is focused on the South African HIV epidemic.
 Although the group is based in Oxford, we have over the past 20 years developed strong collaborations in Durban and Kimberley, South Africa.
 Our group’s major focus is on HIV-infected children; specifically: (1) the impact of differences in the immune response in adults and children on HIV disease and HIV cure/remission potential in children; and (2) the impact of sex differences in the immune response, from conception through adolescence, on HIV disease and HIV cure/remission potential in children.

 HIV infects CD4+ T-cells, causes a decline in CD4 count and immunodeficiency, ultimately resulting in AIDS.
 An estimated 78 million people have been infected with HIV to date, of whom ~36m are living with HIV today.
 Approximately 15% of HIV infections are in children.
-So far, only one person with HIV infection has been cured.
+So far, only two people with HIV infection have been cured.

 - Defining the role of CTL escape and viral replicative capacity in immune control and in HIV disease: Viral escape normally precipitates loss of immune control and hastens disease progression.
 However, selection of escape mutations that reduce viral replicative capacity may actually facilitate control by other immune responses.
 Transmission of viruses with low replication capacity means that disease progression is slower in the transmission recipient.